 In 2004, in the prime of his career, Ricardo Almeida vacated his Pancrase title.
-He had competed in the the top MMA promotions at the time (Pride FC, UFC and Pancrase) but decided to pull out and dedicate himself to his BJJ schools and his family.
-He stated that he was fighting too often in Japan and losing time to see his new born baby grow.
+He had competed in the top MMA promotions at the time (Pride FC, UFC and Pancrase) but decided to pull out and dedicate himself to his BJJ schools and his family.
+He stated that he was fighting too often in Japan and losing time to see his newborn baby grow.

 Ricardo Almeida Grappling Record